2014 Season Calendar

 May 22 - June 7

 Inspired by the 1853 National Women's Rights Convention in Cleveland, Ohio, Ancestra tells stories of heritage, sisterhood and overcoming adversity.
-With a multigenerational, multicultural cast this emotionally charged performance combines traditional and original songs with spoken-word poetry and powerful movement to remind us of those who came before and the power of possibilities for the future.
+With a multigenerational, multicultural cast this emotionally charged performance combines traditional and original songs and powerful movement to remind us of those who came before and the power of possibilities for the future.